-This trial will be performed to assess the effect of foliar, soil, and joint inoculation of M. oryzae on salt stressed tomato plant health and crop quality and yield.
-This trial took place in the hydroponic greenhouse at the KSU field station: 32 tomato plants across four rows with eight plants per row.
-Row A is the control, with no treatments applied.
-Row B is subjected to soil inoculation with CBGs.
-Row C is subjected to foliar inoculation with a spray outside the greenhouse.
-Row D is subjected to both soil and foliar treatments.
+This trial was performed to assess the effect of foliar, soil, and joint inoculation of M. oryzae on salt stressed tomato plant health and crop quality and yield.
+This trial took place in the hydroponic greenhouse at the KSU field station (34.0622° N, 84.6034° W) The sample size (n) was 32 tomato plants across four rows with eight plants per row.
+Row A was the control, with no treatment applied.
+Row B was subjected to soil inoculation with MBGs at transplantation by placing a few MBGs (~5 g) beneath the roots when transplanting.
+Row C was subjected to foliar inoculation with a spray outside the greenhouse prior to transplantation.
+Row D was subjected to both soil and foliar treatments as described.
 The unit of replication for bacterial treatments are the tomato plants.
 The unit of replication for sugar and weight measurements are individual tomatoes.
+However, because the individual tomatoes are pseudoreplicates (we aren’t applying the treatment to the individual tomatoes, but rather the plant that those fruit comes from) they were summarized by plant prior to analysis.

-Plants will be inoculated at the time of transplantation.
-Nutrients and salt stress will be continuously applied via nutrient solution.
-Tomato plants will be allowed to grow for 7 months before teardown, with tomato fruits harvested as they ripen.
-Initial fruit data will be collected at the time of fruit harvesting.
-Fruit will be weighed, assessed for blossom-end rot, and catalogued with row, pot, and cluster information.
-Weight measurements will be performed, and blossom-end rot will be assessed by visual observation of the fruit.
-Authors will use a Li-COR Li-600 and PhotosynQ MultispeQ V2 to measure plant fluorometric parameters.
-Sugar concentration will be measured with a Fisherbrand Brix.
-Firmness will be measured with a penetrometer.
+Plants were inoculated at the time of transplantation.
+Nutrients and salt stress were continuously applied via nutrient solution.
+Tomato plants were allowed to grow for 7 months before teardown, with tomato fruits harvested upon ripening, as assessed by color via visual analysis.
+Initial fruit data was collected at the time of fruit harvesting.
+Fruit was weighed, assessed for blossom-end rot, and catalogued with row and pot information.
+Weight measurements were performed with an OHAUS Scout SCA210, and blossom-end rot was assessed by visual observation of the fruit.
+Authors used a Li-COR Li-600 and PhotosynQ MultispeQ V2 to gather biweekly plant fluorometric parameters.
+Sugar concentration was measured with a Fisherbrand Brix.
+Firmness was measured with an OA Supplies Fruit Pressure Tester.

 The statistical power of this experiment is low, at 0.39 for an effect size of 0.4 with 4 groups, 8 replicates per group, and 0.05 significance level.
-However, this is the greatest number of tomato plants possible in the space available at the time.
+However, this was the greatest number of tomato plants possible in the space available at the time.

 III.B.2.
-Tomato inoculant trial 2024
+Tomato inoculant timing 2024

 The space available for the 2024 tomato inoculant trial is greater than that available for the 2023 trial, allowing for more replicates per group.
 The plants were grown in the Hydroponic Lab greenhouse at the KSU Field Station.
 The treatments used reflect objective 3.2.
 The treatments include inoculation at germination, inoculation at transplantation, inoculation at both germination and transplantation, and a control no inoculation group.
 Each group had 12 replicates, for a total sample size of 48 tomato plants.
 Plants were germinated on X and transplanted on X date.
 Plants were allowed to grow until X, at which point they were taken down with samples collected for stomatal density measurements.
 Biweekly measurements were taken with a Li-COR Li-600 and two PhotosynQ MultispeQ V2.0s.
 Fruit were harvested when ripe, as assessed by color and firmness, and were taken back to the lab for analysis.

 III.B.3.
-Direct inoculation trial
+Tomato inoculant method trial